Additional Information

 GCM simulations are not as realistic at finer scales (the size of a Western U.S. state or smaller).
 This is true especially for precipitation–which is harder to model than temperature, at any spatial scale.

-Over 60 GCMs have been developed by 30 modeling centers in 10 countries.
+The latest generation of GCMs includes over 60 models that have been developed by about 30 modeling centers in 13 countries.
 These GCMs are not fully independent of each other; the modeling centers share model code and parameters for many climate processes, and several modeling centers maintain multiple, related GCMs.

-- For a more detailed one-page overview of GCMs, see https://www.gfdl.noaa.gov/climate-modeling/
+- For a more detailed overview of GCMs, see this webpage at NOAA GFDL.

-- For a much longer but still accessible explanation of how GCMs work, see https://www.carbonbrief.org/qa-how-do-climate-models-work
+- For a much longer but still accessible explanation of how GCMs work, see this Carbon Brief Q&A.

 Climate model projections